Tropical Storm Hilary releases fury on Southern California

-LOS ANGELES, Aug 21 (Reuters) - Southern California officials braced on Monday for possible overnight reports of serious damage from Tropical Storm Hilary after the system unleashed furious flash floods east and west of Los Angeles in its historic arrival a day earlier.
+LOS ANGELES, Aug 21 (Reuters) - The first tropical storm to hit Los Angeles in more than 80 years unleashed furious floods across parts of Southern California more accustomed to drought, as officials urged the public to stay safe as they began to count the cost of damage.

-The National Weather Service downgraded the former hurricane to a tropical depression but not before California Governor Gavin Newsom declared a state of emergency for much of Southern California, with flash flood warnings until at least 3 a.m.
-(1000 GMT) on Monday in an area more accustomed to drought.
+The National Weather Service downgraded the hurricane to a tropical depression but not before California Governor Gavin Newsom declared a state of emergency for much of Southern California, with flash flood warnings until at least 3 a.m.
+(1000 GMT) on Monday.

-Mountain and desert areas could get 5 to 10 inches (12 to 25 cm) of rain rain, as much as the deserts typically see in a year, forecasters said.
+Mountain and desert areas could get 5 to 10 inches (12 to 25 cm) of rare rain, as much as the deserts typically see in a year, forecasters said.

+Los Angeles Mayor Karen Bass said she was still worried that people could let down their guard if Hilary left them initially unharmed but later bands of the storm swung back to surprise those who were not prepared.

+Hilary's center was expected to move quickly across Nevada on Monday, with the storm forecast to dissipate later in the day, the weather service said.

-The storm passed northward through Mexico's Baja California peninsula, where Pacific hurricanes are expected.
-It killed at least one person in Mexico amid reports of flash flooding in the peninsula, sweeping away some roads.
+The storm had passed northward through Mexico's Baja California peninsula.
+It killed at least one person in Mexico, triggering flash flooding and sweeping away roads.

-Images on social media showed raging torrents gushing down city streets that turned into rivers.
+Images on social media showed raging, muddy torrents gushing down eroded streets.

-It crossed the border Sunday afternoon, hitting San Diego county with its first tropical storm ever recorded and becoming the first to pelt Los Angeles county since 1939, triggering serious flooding.
+It crossed the border on Sunday afternoon, hitting San Diego county with its first tropical storm ever recorded and becoming the first to pelt Los Angeles county since 1939.

 San Bernardino county, to the east of Los Angeles, ordered evacuations of towns in the mountains and valleys where social media images showed torrents of water, mud, rock and trees.

-In more populated Ventura county northwest of Los Angeles, the National Weather Service warned of life-threatening flooding as up to 2 inches (5 cm) of rain fell within two hours.
+In more populated Ventura county northwest of Los Angeles, the National Weather Service warned of life-threatening flooding from heavy rains, which dumped up to 2 inches (5 cm) of rain within two hours.

-U.S. President Joe Biden ordered federal agencies to move personnel and supplies into the region after local officials prepared for days.
+U.S. President Joe Biden ordered federal agencies to move personnel and supplies into the region.

-But Los Angeles Mayor Karen Bass still worried that people could let down their guard if Hilary left them initially unharmed but later bands of the storm swung back around to surprise those who were not prepared.

 Officials said Los Angeles county's 75,000 homeless people were especially vulnerable, as were hillside canyons and areas recently denuded by wildfires.